1. Rules of Golf

 3.2 Competitors under the age of 18 are welcome to take part but must be accompanied by an adult.

-4.3 The maximum playing handicaps will be 24 for men and 30 for ladies with full Stroke Allowance.
+4.4 The maximum Playing Handicaps will be 24 for men and 30 for ladies.

-4.4 All the events in the UK and Northern Ireland will be CONGU handicap qualifying events and it is the ultimate responsibility of each player to report his / her scores back to the club at which their handicap is managed.
+4.6 All the events will be WHS qualifying events and it is the ultimate responsibility of each player to report his / her scores back to the club at which their handicap is managed.

 5. Tour membership